hodgman/ois_protocol/README.md

 ##### ASCII Conflicts

-The valid ASCII commands conflict with some binary `type` values, and must be differentiated by looking at the entire Byte 0 value:
+The valid ASCII commands may conflict with some binary `type` values, and must be differentiated by looking at the entire Byte 0 value:

 | Type | Binary command | Byte 0      | ASCII command | Byte 0 |
 | ---- | -------------- | ----------- | ------------- | ------ |